Calabar entertainment industry launches its first web series 'Brazzier Republic'

 Just like a break out single for a new artist, short films started to come into view and become a sort of talent detector.
 Somewhere along the line, web series started.
 According to Wikipedia, web series are a series of scripted or non-scripted videos.
 Generally in episodic form, released on the internet and part of the web television medium.
 They are longer than short films, but not like feature films.

-The Awade Creative Theatre is the first production theatre to launch Web series in the city of Calabar and its Entertainment Industry.
+The Awaade Creative Theatre is the first production theatre to launch Web series in the city of Calabar and its Entertainment Industry.

-The Web Series titled BRAZZIER REPUBLIC is written by Ojoi Igajah and directed by Awade Jabob.
+The Web Series titled BRAZZIER REPUBLIC is written by Ojoi Igajah and directed by Awade Jacob.

 It portrays the day to day activities of tenants in a local “face me I face you” apartment with a landlord who consistently manipulates its tenants with the little dirty secrets he holds against them.